mohdanas96/gator/README.md

 - Create a .gatorconfig.json file in the home directory "~"

  ## Usage
+ - run gator agg in a another terminal session to scrape feeds continously

+ ## Commands
  - gator register [username] - To register a user
  - gator login [username] - To login as a user
  - gator reset - To delete all users